 Teaching in a society like the United States or Canada, where you will be interacting with people of different ethnicities, race, religion and culture who have harmoniously settled in this melting pot from all over the world, is bound to leave you with a new perspective and outlook to life.

 Touring the continent during your school breaks will also leave you with rich memories that will last a lifetime.
 Iconic cities, eyepopping natural beauty, delicious and varied cuisines, warm and friendly people make the North American experience an unforgettable one.
 Stroll through the pulsating streets of New York and visit the incomparable Museum of Modern Art.
 Contemplate about life while listening to the roar of the Niagara Falls.
 Feel yourself recede into insignificance as the majestic Grand Canyon spreads out before you.
 Spice up your life with the zing and flavour of Mexican food.
-Yes, North America is a must-see destination and the rush to explore teaching opportunities here is not surprising.
+Yes, North America is a must-see destination and the rush to explore teaching opportunities here is not surprising to some of the best countries to teach English.

 It would not be appropriate to describe North America as one homogenous market for teachers.
 The teaching experience and living conditions in Mexico are different from that in the United States or Canada, as the former is still a developing country.
 However, the experience is as thrilling and fulfilling.